Handicap Parking Permits & Placards in North Carolina

 - Permanent disability license plates (renewed with your vehicle registration)

-Organizations that transport people with disabilities on a regular basis may also be eligible for a handicap placard for their vehicle.
-If you are an individual visiting from another state, you can use your state’s handicap placard, but must follow the North Carolina laws.
+Organizations that transport people with disabilities on a regular basis may also be eligible for a handicap placard in North Carolina.
+If you are an individual visiting from another state, you can use your state’s handicap placard, but must follow the state laws.

 There are a few important laws you must be aware of regarding your handicap placard in North Carolina, including: